The End is the story that started it all.

 In the blog part of the site, texts are in reverse chronological order, and other texts are interspersed in between, so here is a list of what has already been published, in chronological order:

 The End Chapter One - Part one It was the last day.
-The lecture hall was full.
-The students weren’t dying to say a final goodbye to their teacher.
-He hadn’t left them much choice.
-He had demanded a farewell gift in the form of a few sheets of scribbled paper.
-In a few minutes, their time was going to be up.
-They would soon be free for a few months.
-The quickest ones were already leaving.
-Three hours in, the large auditorium had acquired a subtle student smell.
-It was quite warm too — no air conditioning in these ...
+The lecture hall was packed.
+It was not because the students were eager to say goodbye to their teacher.
+The last class the week before would have been enough for them.
+He hadn’t given them much of a choice.
+He had asked for a parting gift in the form of a few pieces of scribbled paper.
+In a few minutes, their allotted time would be over.
+Soon, they would be free for a few months.
+The fastest were already leaving.
+After three hours, the large auditorium had taken ...

-The End Chapter 1 - Part 3 “And here you are!
-A large coffee for my favorite French customer!”
-“Thanks a lot.
-You have a great day.”
-“Always.
-You too.”
-The young barista with purple ends to her hair winked at the man who winked back at her.
-It was time to get back on track.
+The End Chapter 1 - Part 3 "And here you are!
+A large coffee for my favorite French customer!"
+"Thank you very much.
+Have a great day."
+"Always.
+You too."
+The young barista with purple-tipped hair winked at the man, who winked back at her.
+It was time to get back to things.
 Quickly.
 Not easy with a... a glance at the date on the newspaper stand...
 April 8th, 2005...
-A four-month gap.
-Not to mention almost two decades' worth of memories that were now useless and would take too long to fade.
-Getting out of the ...
+A gap of four months.
+Not to mention almost two decades of memories that were now useless and would take too long to fade.
+Leaving the Java Lounge and going ...

-(If you've missed the beginning of The End, start with this link) She opened her eyes, only to close them again.
+If you've missed the beginning of The End, start with this link) She opened her eyes, only to close them again.
 The daylight hurt.
-That’d teach her to fall asleep with the shutters open.
+That would teach her to fall asleep with the shutters open.
 The alarm clock read 10:23.
-How long was she going to last if she kept on like this?
-Less than five hours of sleep per night - well, morning.
+How long would she last if she kept this up?
+Less than five hours of sleep a night - well, morning.
 That was not sustainable.
-She sighed a little too emphatically, pushed back the bed sheets, and put her feet on the floor.
-She stood up, stretched again, and noticed that she wore her burgundy satin nightie.
-She ...
+She sighed a little too emphatically, pushed back the sheets, and put her feet on the floor.
+She stood up, stretched again, and noticed that she was wearing her burgundy satin nightgown.
+She had no ...

 Ouch!
 Da fuck!?
 Talk about a hangover!
 What the fuck happened yesterday?
 I can't remember much of anything.
 Dancing flies?
 A sidecar in Manhattan?
 What the hell was that?
 Hey, brain, do you think this is a good time to do the riddle thing?
-The sun stings.
-Of course, the one time the fucker shows up between the clouds this month had to be this morning.
+The sun is stinging.
+Of course, the only time the bastard showed up between the clouds this month had to be this morning.
 A metro station entrance.
-I rush into it.
-My stomach doesn’t like the escalator’s motion.
-Not.
-At.
-All.
-I try to hold it, but nope.
-As I get to the platform, my stomach empties ...
+I rush in.
+My stomach doesn't like the movement of the escalator.
+Not at all.
+I try to hold it back, but nope.
+When I reach the platform, my ...

 The current authors would like to thank everyone who took part in this little experiment a long time ago.
 So, wherever most of you are (I’m still in touch with only two of them) a big thank you to Shaniah, Drago, Fred, Natha, Eltaris, Hengsen, Kibrit, Chiméric, Helkus, Myka, hoping we haven’t forgotten too many people.